15 FAM 840

 15 FAM 846.1 Unlocking Exits During Business Hours

 Exit doors that are equipped with locks to provide after-hours security must remain unlocked during business hours to ensure that they are usable as exits.
 They must be marked with exit signs and posted with additional signs stating when they are to remain unlocked.
 Post must establish a policy to ensure that these doors remain unlocked during business hours as a standard operating procedure.
-(See Tab C-1 of the OBO Fire Protection Guide for illustrations.)
+(See Tab C-1 of the OBO Fire Protection Guide or 15 FAH-2 H-003.2 for further guidance and illustrations.)

 15 FAM 846.2 Emergency Egress and Security Doors